 Then one day, I went to put away a few (naturally) mismatched towels and realized:

-But in the EXACT SAME MOMENT a little voice said . . . so?
+But in the EXACT SAME MOMENT I thought . . . why?

-I realized that I LIKE this life, towels included.
+I realized that I LIKE this life, tidy though it isn’t.

 I’m still figuring things out, but I’m learning to be patient with myself.